The-R4V3N/DataIntegrity-Security_Project/Detailed_Project_Requirements.md

 - **Comprehensive Documentation:**
   - The project shall include documentation for each module and its functionalities.
+  - The documentation shall include UML Diagrams for the system architecture, sequence diagrams for the communication protocol.
   - Instructions for setup and usage shall be provided.
   - The documentation shall be comprehensive and easy to understand.